 Option 1.
 Longboards and Logs

-, a super fun little twin keel fish shape board is perfect for those summer days when fun is in the air.
+The Charger, a super fun little twin keel fish shape board is perfect for those summer days when fun is in the air.
 Surprisingly nimble little machines, these boards paddle extremely well for their size and are super fast.
 Perfect for those small to medium size days either mushy or steep, but don’t count them out when it is head high+ and barreling.
-A fish is a board that everyone should have in the quiver.
+Everyone should have a fish surfboard in their quiver.
 It’ll open up new lines in your surfing which translate well to when you hop back on your shorty.

 SUPERbrand's Shaper Collective members Jason Koons and Adam "Sparrow" Fletcher share their insight on the Quadrofinia model.